 Using Technology To Your Advantage

-I am a huge believer in using technology to simply our lives, including finding good real estate deals.
+I am a huge believer in using technology to simplify our lives, including finding good real estate deals.
 Since we find ourselves on the road so often, it would only make sense to have a powerful real estate analysis tool like DealCheck right in your pocket.

 If you do decide to try out DealCheck, let me know how it goes in the comments below!

-Nicole Owens is a part time buy & hold investor with 4 rentals in San Diego and Atlanta.
+Nicole Owens is a part-time buy & hold investor with 4 rentals in San Diego and Atlanta.
 She is passionate about using technology to simplify her life and is part of the team behind the DealCheck mobile app, which you can download free for iOS and Android.